Skip to content

 LoopCV also has a free tier, which is a genuine advantage.
 You can test the tool before committing money.
 The paid plans are reasonably priced for what they offer.

 The trade-off is sophistication.
 LoopCV does basic auto-apply and basic application tracking.
 It has partial resume tailoring and partial hallucination protections.
 But there is no ATS scoring, no screening question answers, no interview prep, and no resume builder.
 The LinkedIn safety record is mixed.
 Some users report smooth operation.
 Others report restrictions after heavy use.
+For more on this, see why I built AI Applyd.

 AI Applyd also has a free tier with 35 operations.
 Enough to score several resumes, generate interview questions, or auto-apply to your first batch of jobs.
-The paid plan at $29/month includes everything LoopCV offers plus ATS scoring, screening answers, interview prep, and a resume builder.
+The paid plan at $39/month includes everything LoopCV offers plus ATS scoring, screening answers, interview prep, and a resume builder.
 For US-based job seekers, AI Applyd covers all major ATS platforms.
 For EU-based seekers, LoopCV's board coverage might complement AI Applyd's depth.

 What Actually Matters When Choosing an Auto-Apply Tool